-- Graduates will have the basic skills of word processing, use of spreadsheets, and presentation software - ii.
+- i.
+Graduates will have the basic skills of word processing, use of spreadsheets, and presentation software - ii.
 Graduates will be able to find, cite and use information - iii.
-There will be evidence that students will consider and approach a wide range of problems and problem types critically, confidently and independently - iv.
-Students will communicate through both oral and written approaches and to a range of audiences
+There will be clear evidence that students are given the opportunity to consider and approach problems critically, confidently and independently - iv.
+Students will communicate through both oral and written approaches and to a range of audiences - v.
+There will be an approach to the development of teams, including leadership - vi.
+There will be evidence of acquisition of general management skills including project management - vii.
+Ethical and regulatory issues are addressed